leoCottret/web-plugins/keep_working/README.md

 ![image](https://github.com/leoCottret/web-plugins/assets/71428793/e2c05572-ba1e-4f2b-8bb0-35edd399dedd)

-- PS: The check happens every minute, so if you close and reopen a tab you can still take a glance at it
-- PPS: The "Points" is a gamification feature that isn't fully fleshed out yet, for now it's just the number of days since the installation.
+- PS: The "Points" is a gamification feature that isn't fully fleshed out yet, for now it's just the number of days since the installation.
 It's a reward for using a productivity plugin (yay!)
 ## Adding a new rule
 - Type your website in the left field, the time in minutes in the right field, then click the + sign.
 The new rule will be added